civo/kubernetes-marketplace/gitlab/post_install.md

+## GitLab
-### GitLab is The DevOps Platform, delivered as a single application.
+GitLab is The DevOps Platform, delivered as a single application.
 This makes GitLab unique and creates a streamlined software workflow, unlocking your organization from the constraints of a pieced together toolchain.
 Learn how GitLab offers unmatched visibility and higher levels of efficiency in a single application across the DevOps lifecycle.

-### Get started
+## Obtain access

 You can get started with the [GitLab Documentation](https://docs.gitlab.com/ee/).

 You can access the GitLab instance by visiting the domain specified during installation.
 The default domain would be `gitlab.$CLLUSTER_ID.k8s.civo.com`.
 The initial login user is `root` and password you can get from following command

 ```
-kubectl get secret gitlab-gitlab-initial-root-password -ojsonpath='{.data.password}' | base64 --decode ; echo
+kubectl get secret -n gitlab gitlab-gitlab-initial-root-password -ojsonpath='{.data.password}' | base64 --decode ; echo

 ```